 This type of hard working, multi-functional space tends to be missing from traditional Victorian house layouts.
 The project remedied that by knocking through, positioning the kitchen central to the plan and replacing the conservatory with a carefully detailed new extension, to form a series of interconnected spaces.

 We looked at various options including fully opening up the floor plan, but instead decided to keep the existing kitchen and convert this into a large larder.
 This had two main advantages, firstly reducing the structural work required and secondly breaking up the plan to provide a snug space separated from the kitchen and dining area.

 Laminated structural timber, similar to plywood, was used to form the extension roof, with a large rooflight which aligns with an internal window to the larder.
-This allows natural light into this space, and provides a niche for shelving arranged to both sides serving the larder as well as the living space.
+This allows natural light into this space, and provides a niche for shelving serving the larder on one side and the living space on the other.
 A practical way of connecting but also separating the work-a-day larder to the main spaces.